openbmc/openpower-hw-diags/attn/Attention_Handler.md

 # Hardware error attention handling design for POWER Systems

 Attentions are host error and debug breakpoint conditions that can be handled by software running on the BMC.
-The host alerts the BMC of these conditions via the attention GPIO pin.
-When the attention GPIO pin becomes active the BMC gpio handler daemon will launch the Attention Handler application (Attn).
-Attn then queries the hardware to determine the highest priority attention that needs to be handled and services it.
-Attn may handle multiple active attentions if possible.
+The host alerts the BMC of these conditions via the Attention GPIO pin.
+The Attention Handler application (Attn) monitors this gpio for activity and services active attentions.
+When activity is detected on the Attention GPIO, Attn will query the hardware to determine the active attention that needs to be serviced.

-The following is a breakdown of the attention conditions that may be present and the actions Attn will take to service them.
-These are ordered by priority.
+***
+**The following logic is implemented in Attn to allow for controlling the flow of attention handling once an attention event has been detected**:

+- Attn can adjust the handling priority of active attention events.

+- Attn can choose to defer or ignore handling of attention events.

+- Attn can handle any number of active attentions per GPIO event.

+- Attn can continue monitoring or stop monitoring the attention GPIO.

+***
+**List of attention conditions and actions (by default priority)**

-1. SBE Attention (vital).
-This attention indicates that the SBE is in a state that is considered non-functional.
-Attn will ...
-TBD
+1. SBE Attention (vital): This attention indicates that the SBE is in a state that is considered non-functional.
+Attn will log this event and *...TBD*

-2. System Checkstop (checkstop).
-This attention indicates an error condition in which the host cannot continue operating properly.
-Attn will launch the Hardware Diagnostics application (Hwdiags) and may provide Hwdiags with information needed to help it analyze the checkstop.
+2. System Checkstop (checkstop): This attention indicates an error condition in which the host cannot continue operating properly.
+Attn will launch the Hardware  Diagnostics application (Hwdiags) and may provide Hwdiags with information need ed to help it analyze the checkstop *...TBD*

-3. Special Attention (special).
-This attention indicates that one of the following conditions has occurred.
+3. Special Attention (special): This attention indicates that one of the following conditions has occurred.

-    a.
-Cronus Breakpoint (breakpoint).
-Attn will clear the associated attention status bits and notify Cronus with the processor, core and thread number associated with the event.
+    - PHYP Breakpoint (breakpoint): Attn will send notification with the processor, core and thread number associated with the event.

-    b.
-PHYP Terminate Immediate (PHYP TI).
-Attn will ...
-TBD
+    - PHYP Terminate Immediate (PHYP TI): Attn will dump and re-ipl.

-    c.
-OPAL Terminate Immediate (OPAL TI).
-Attn will ...
-TBD
+    - OPAL Terminate Immediate (OPAL TI): Attn will dump and re-ipl.

-    d.
-Core Code to SP (PHYP CoreCode).
-Attn will ...
-TBD
+    - Core Code to SP (PHYP CoreCode): Attn will log this event.

-    e.
-Other (instruction stop, core recovery handshake).
-Attention will log this event and clear the associated attention status bits.
+    - Other (instruction stop, core recovery handshake): Attention will log these events.

-4. Recoverable Error.
-This attention indicates that a host error has occurred and the host is able to continue operating.
-Attn will log this condition and clear the associated attention status bits.
+4. Recoverable Error (recoverable): This attention indicates that a host error has occurred and the host is able to continue operating.
+Attn will call Hwdiags.

-After handling the above attentions the application will exit via the return instruction.
-Attn does not take any command line parameters and returns a non-zero error code in the case of any error conditions encountered while handling the active attention(s).
+***
+**Command Line Interface**

+Attn supports the following command line interface *...TBD*

+***
+**Building**

-This application is built using the standard Meson/Ninja build setup and will dynamically links against the POWER Debug (pdbg) library (version #TBD).
+This application is built using the standard Meson/Ninja build setup.

-This application can also be statically linked against pdbg (see meson.build).
+	meson build && cd build && ninja